Blood Pressure Monitoring at Home

 What happens if I don't stay on top of my high blood pressure?

-Persistent high blood pressure can increase your risk of some serious and potentially life-threatening health conditions, such as:
+Persistent high blood pressure (also known as hypertension) can increase your risk of some serious and potentially life-threatening health conditions, such as:

 - heart disease